ecbc0/note-math/item_en/feature_en.typ

     #indent[
       - The non-relativistic limit approximation of the action variation of the relativistic scalar-field (Klein-Gordon) to the non-relativistic scalar-field (Schrodinger).

       - The time component of the Noether conserved quantity of the $#U (1)$ gauge transformation as the particle number density or probability density or charge density in the Schrodinger equation

+      - Motivation for quantization, corresponding to the classical point particle equations with expectation values

+      - Motivation for operators in quantum mechanics and their Lie brackets: infinitesimal actions from the Galileo group

+      - Motivation for eigenvalues ​​and eigenstates: energy expectation of extreme values ​​or stable via first-order differentials vanishing
     ]
   - projective-lightcone, spacetime-momentum-spinor-representation, spinor-field
   #indent[